Madison Public Library now offering free video streaming service with 30,000 titles

 Kanopy’s selection includes about 30,000 videos, including indie films, documentaries, foreign films, popular cinema, educational courses and children’s shows.

-The service is being paid for by an annual grant from the Madison Public Library Foundation.
+The Madison Public Library Foundation provided a $24,000 grant to cover the cost of the library’s one-year subscription to Kanopy.

-Warren said some library users have been aware of Kanopy because the University of Wisconsin has subscribed to components of the service on and off over the years.
+Warren said some library users have been aware of Kanopy because the University of Wisconsin has subscribed to components of the platform on and off over the years.

 Kanopy users can create a watch list with what they’d like to see, Amundson said.